PoojaVM/beatsheet-manager/README.md

 5. Reorder acts (drag and drop acts)
 6. Reorder beats (moving beats in same act and across acts)
 7. Responsive design
+8. Permission based access

+### Assumptions
+1. User can only view and edit their own beatsheets

 ### UI Considerations
 1. Styling is done using Tailwind CSS